HAND SURGERY

 Trainees will be able to:

-a.
-Demonstrate the ability to elicit and synthesise relevant information and plan a patient care pathway
+- Demonstrate the ability to elicit and synthesise relevant information and plan an appropriate patient care pathway.

-b.
-Critically evaluate scientific and clinical literature pertinent to the practice of hand surgery
+- Critically evaluate scientific and clinical literature pertinent to the practice of hand surgery.

-c.
-Demonstrate capacity for higher order thinking and decision making
+- Demonstrate the capacity for higher-order thinking and decision-making.

-d.
-Access literature databases and online journal facilities
+- Access literature databases and online journal facilities.

-e.
-Be capable of designing an audit project
+- Be capable of designing an audit project.

-f.
-Be capable of designing a research project and writing relevant reports and papers
+- Be capable of designing a research project and preparing relevant reports and papers.

 1.2.3 Practical Skills